Amirk97/IIR_IP_SystemVerilog/README.md

-# IIR Filter RTL Design and Verification
+# IIR/FIR Filter RTL Design and Verification
-This project aims to provide high-quality, open-source and comprehensively verified parameterizable IIR filter IP written in Systemverilog, suitable for ASIC and FPGA applications.
+This project aims to provide high-quality, open-source and comprehensively verified parameterizable IIR/FIR filter IP written in Systemverilog, suitable for ASIC and FPGA applications.
 It can also be used for educational purposes to learn more about concepts such as RTL development of DSP algorithms and also can serve as an example for learning about UVM methodology with free open-source tools.

 ## Table of Contents
 - [Deliverables](#deliverables)